clipmagic/LoginPassKey/README.md

 2. Go through the passkey registration process
 3. Verify the passkey and log in the user

+<a id="installation"></a>
+## Installation
+During the installation process, the module creates:
+- The Api template.
+The default name is `lkp-api` that includes attributes such as one page only, no children and disables appending of `_main.php`.
+- A publicly accessible page which is assigned the `lkp-api` template that includes setting including `hidden`.
+- It is then up to you to create a login page.
+See `examples/loginpasskey-page-tpl.php` for inspiration.
 <a id="configuration"></a>
 ## Configuration
 The module configuration fields are: